DINITCTL(8) Dinit - service management system DINITCTL(8)

 Check if the specified service is currently failed.
 The service counts as failed if it is known it is currently stopped either because of startup failure, timeout or dependency failure.
 Any other state, including protocol and parse errors, will exit without returning success.
 Unless --quiet is specified, the current service status (STOPPED, STARTING, STARTED, STOPPING) will be printed to standard output.

 Restart the specified service.
-The service will be stopped and then restarted, without affecting explicit activation status or dependency links from dependents.
+The service will be stopped and then restarted, without affecting explicit activation status.

-Start the specified service after reattaching dependency links from all active dependents of the specified service.
+Start the specified service.
 The service will not be marked explicitly activated, and so will stop if all the dependents stop.

 Clear the explicit activation mark from a service (the service will then stop if it has no active dependents).